antor44/livestream_video/README.md

 -   **Online Translation:** Translate transcriptions in real-time using either Google Translate or the high-quality Google Gemini API.
 -   **Context Control for AI:** Fine-tune Gemini translations with context levels (0-3) to balance between literal accuracy and creative, context-aware fluency.
 -   **Text-to-Speech (TTS):** Read translated text aloud for a more immersive experience.
+-   **Save Session Transcripts:** Save the complete transcription and translation logs from the current session with a single click.
 -   **Subtitle Generation:** Automatically create `.srt` subtitle files from local media files.
 -   **Subtitle Video Editor:** Integrated tool to cut and merge video segments, ideal for creating multilingual subtitles or refining timing.
 -   **Timeshift:** A fully configurable timeshift feature, exclusive to the VLC player.